RoxasShadow/LaCumparola/README.md

 Then, customize LaCumparola as you need.

 # Warning
-Remember that LaCumparola's news are hidden by bots, so you will be not indexed by Google and friends (but a simple PHP script should be good)!
+Remember that LaCumparola's articles are hidden by bots, so you will be not indexed by Google and friends (but a simple PHP script should be good)!